The Learning Challenge Curriculum

 If you would like more information on the school's curriculum, please contact the school office.

-Click on the link below to see our curriculum round up for Autumn 2022:
+Click on the link below to see our termly curriculum round ups for 2022-2023:

 “The cultural knowledge that serves as currency that helps us navigate culture and alters our experiences and opportunities available to us.”
 Bourdieu, 1977